-Regional governments and the U.S. should work to develop 5G cybersecurity standards and legitimate alternatives to accepting nefarious Chinese technology.

-ike in many regions of the world, countries in Latin America are considering foreign vendors to develop their fifth-generation (5G) wireless technology.
+Regional governments and the U.S. should work to develop 5G cybersecurity standards and legitimate alternatives to accepting nefarious Chinese technology. ike in many regions of the world, countries in Latin America are considering foreign vendors to develop their fifth-generation (5G) wireless technology.
 Some countries, such as Uruguay, have already launched minor 5G projects and will begin auctioning off their 5G spectrums in 2021.
 Unlike previous modernizations, 5G represents a seismic technologic evolution.
 While the increased speeds will provide new opportunities for economic and social development, the interconnectedness and expedited data transfers also present fundamental vulnerabilities.

 In 2021, a number of Latin America's leading economies, including Brazil, Colombia, and Mexico, are scheduled to auction off their 5G spectrums.
 Huawei-despite bans in various countries due to its work on behalf of the Chinese Communist Party (CCP)-remains a top contender.
+Allowing Huawei,

-Allowing Huawei, and by extension the CCP, to develop Latin America's 5G infrastructure would leave the region subservient to a regime with a proven track record of weaponizing its relationships.
+This paper, in its entirety, can be found at http://report.heritage.org/ib6041 and by extension the CCP, to develop Latin America's 5G infrastructure would leave the region subservient to a regime with a proven track record of weaponizing its relationships.